posted on September 1, 2021

 Language is an essential part of ministry.
 For those who do not know the language, one year of formal language study in Albanian is required with an additional year as necessary.

 Some local, private, pay-for-service clinics offer quality basic and emergency care.
 Private hospitals and clinics in the capital city, Pristina, provide quality care in nearly all specialties.
 Those with an allergy to smoke may struggle, as a large percentage of Kosovars heat their homes with wood stoves.
 Additionally, though technically banned, smoking is allowed in most restaurants and coffee bars.
-Those with food allegories should be aware that dairy and gluten are significant parts of most Kosovars’ diets.
+Those with food allergies should be aware that dairy and gluten are significant parts of most Kosovars’ diets.

 Expectations for Spouse: